dart-lang/build/docs/faq.md

 it will not be rerun - the previous error messages, however, will get reprinted to avoid confusion if a build fails with no printed errors.
-To force the action to run again make an edit to any file that is an input to that action, or throw away all cached values with `pub run build_runner clean` before starting the next build.
+To force the action to run again make an edit to any file that is an input to that action, or throw away all cached values with `dart run build_runner clean` before starting the next build.

 ## How can I resolve "Skipped compiling" warnings?